PacificBiosciences/FALCON/doc/falcon_manual.md

 ## Installation

-Well, this is a TODO item for now.

-Here is the environment this example is used to construct a user space `virtualenv` for running Falcon.
+Here is the environment this example is used to construct a user space python `virtualenv` for running Falcon.

 ```
 $ uname -a